1. The medical field—is it the right fit?

 4. The right medical program—what's my perfect fit?

 Tuition will vary by school and training program.
 Financial aid and student loan services are available to those who qualify.
-Our medical career specialists can provide you with further details regarding tuition and assistance.

 6. Do I have career options?